Alpine glacier chunk detaches, killing at least 6 hikers - NewsBreak

 Alpine glacier chunk detaches, killing at least 6 hikers

-A large chunk of Alpine glacier broke loose Sunday afternoon and roared down a mountainside in Italy , sending ice, snow and rock slamming into hikers on a popular trail on the peak and killing at least six and injuring eight, authorities said.
+ROME (AP) — A large chunk of an Alpine glacier broke loose Sunday afternoon and roared down a mountainside in Italy, sending ice, snow and rock slamming into hikers on a popular trail on the peak and killing at least six and injuring eight, authorities said.

+There could be about 10 people missing, Civil Protection official Gianpaolo Bottacin was quoted as saying by the online version of Italian daily Corriere della Sera.
+But Bottacin later told state television that it wasn't yet possible to provide a firm number.

+Experts at Italy’s state-run CNR research center, which has a polar sciences institute, says the glacier won't exist anymore in the next 25-30 years and most of its volume is already gone.
+The Mediterranean basin, shared by southern Europe, the Middle East and northern Africa, has been identified by U.N. experts as a “climate change hot spot,” likely to suffer heat waves and water shortages, among other consequences.

-It couldn't immediately be determined how many hikers were in the area or whether any were missing, said Walter Milan , a spokesperson for the national Alpine rescue corps who provided the death and injury toll.
+By Sunday evening, officials were still working to determine just how many hikers were in the area when the ice avalanche struck, said Walter Milan, a spokesperson for the national Alpine rescue corps who provided the death and injury toll.

-Rescuers were checking license plates in the parking lot as part of checks to determine how many people might be unaccounted for, a process that could take hours, Milan said by telephone.
+Rescuers were checking license plates in the parking lot as part of checks to determine how many people might be unaccounted for, a process that could take hours, Milan told The Associated Press by telephone.

 "We saw dead (people) and enormous chunks of ice, rock,'' exhausted-looking rescuer Luigi Felicetti told Italian state TV.

 Nationalities or ages of the dead weren't immediately available, Milan said.
-Of the eight hospitalized survivors, two were in grave condition, emergency dispatch services said.
+Of the eight hospitalized survivors, two were in grave condition, authorities said.

 The fast-moving avalanche "came down with a roar the could be heard at great distance,'' local online media site ildolomiti.it said.